The Reduced Tensor Product of Braided Tensor Categories Containing a Symmetric Fusion Category: Enriching

-In the shorthand notation for $\Pi_{(a,\beta),c}$, care should be taken to remember that the braidings take place in $\dcentcat{A}$, viewing $i$ as an object in $\dcentcat{A}$ equipped with the half-braiding coming from the symmetry. \end{prop}
+In the diagram on the left for $\Pi_{(a,\beta),c}$, care should be taken to remember that the braidings on the $a$ strand take place in $\dcentcat{A}$, viewing $i$ as an object in $\dcentcat{A}$ equipped with the half-braiding coming from the symmetry.

-\begin{proof} By formally the same proof as for \cite[Lemma \ref{STidempotent}]{Wasserman2017} the morphism $\Pi_{(a,\beta),c}$ is indeed an idempotent on $(a,\beta)c$.
+\begin{proof} By formally the same proof as for \cite[Lemma 11]{Wasserman2017} the morphism $\Pi_{(a,\beta),c}$ is indeed an idempotent on $(a,\beta)c$.